status-im/status-mobile/doc/new-guidelines.md

 # Code Style Guidelines

+> [!IMPORTANT]
->The goal of this document is to help all contributors (core and external) to
+> The goal of this document is to help all contributors (core and external) to
->write code in _unison_ and help establish good practices that serve the Status
+> write code in _unison_ and help establish good practices that serve the Status
->Mobile contributors well.
+> Mobile contributors well.

 We don't want to turn this document into an exhaustive list of rules to be followed that nobody will read.
 As much as possible, we'll try to document only